-Richard Buttimer, Senior Associate Dean, The Belk College of Business
+To: Richard Buttimer, Senior Associate Dean, The Bell k College of Business From: Sunil Erevelles, Chair, Department of Marketing Lul GIL Subject: Establishment of a new Undergraduate Major in Bu usiness Analy ytics

-From:

-Sunil Erevelles, Chair, Department of Marketing

-Subject:

-Establishment of a new Undergraduate Major in Business Analytics

-Date:

-November 11, 2014

 I fully support and endorse the proposal to establish a new undergraduate major in Business Analytics.
-The Department of Marketing is glad to be contributing by adding the following course to the major: BUSA 3288 - Competitive Advantage with Marketing Analytics, I wish you all the best as you move forward with this new major.
+The Department of Marketing is glad to be contributing by adding the following course to the major: BUSA 3288 - Competitive Advantage with Marketing Analytics.
+I wish you all the best as you move forward with this new major.